 Train your staff

-Who’s going to be responsible for the changes within the organisation, and do they understand the rules?
+Who’s responsible for the changes within the organisation and do they understand the rules?

 Guidance for contractors about the new IR35 requirements